-Attention is drawn to the disclosure within note 25 regarding the company's cessation of operations during the academic year 2022/23 and transfer of operations, activities, assets and liabilities to Compass Education Trust, a multi-academy trust.
-Otherwise based on the work we have performed, we have not identified any other material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Academy Trust's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
-Our opinion is not modified in respect of this matter.
+The company ceased operations during the academic year 2022/23 by transferring all of its operations, activities, assets and liabilities to Compass Education Trust Ltd on 1 January 2023.
+This will cast significant doubt on the Academy Trust's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue as the objective is to dissolve the company as soon as all the filing requirements have been met for these financial statements.
+Our opinion is not modified in respect of this matter as the accounts have not been prepared on a going concern basis.